bigcommerce/dev-docs/docs/api-docs/headless/carts.md

 ## Creating a cart

-The [Carts API](https://developer.bigcommerce.com/api-reference/store-management/carts) allows you to create carts for both existing and guest customers.
+The [Carts API](https://developer.bigcommerce.com/api-reference/store-management/carts) lets you create carts for both existing and guest customers.

 To create a cart, send a `POST` request to the [Create a Cart](https://developer.bigcommerce.com/api-reference/store-management/carts/cart/createacart) endpoint.